edgedb/edgedb/docs/datamodel/links.rst

 --------------

 It's possible to define ``abstract`` links that aren't tied to a particular *source* or *target*.
-If you're declaring several links containing the same set of properties, annotations, constraints, or indexes, this can be used way to eliminate repetitive link declarations.
+If you're declaring several links with the same set of properties, annotations, constraints, or indexes, abstract links can be used to eliminate repetitive SDL.

 .. code-block:: sdl